Bill Cosby's defense rests without hearing from famed comedian

 - Cosby's defense rested without calling him to the stand

-Bill Cosby arrived at court arm-in-arm with his wife Camille on Monday, marking her first appearance at the comedian's trial for aggravated indecent assault.
+Cosby arrived at court arm-in-arm with his wife Camille on Monday, marking her first appearance at the comedian's trial for aggravated indecent assault.

-Cosby, who has pleaded not guilty to the charges, has previously arrived at the Montgomery County courthouse with various celebrities from the world of entertainment.
+Cosby has previously arrived at the Montgomery County Courthouse with various celebrities from the world of entertainment.
 The former actor was joined last Monday by Keshia Knight Pulliam, who played Rudy Huxtable on "The Cosby Show."

 Other actors have joined on other trial days, including two appearances by Joe Torry.